 Esaax moved toward Madeline with slow, graceful steps.
 He loomed over her, twice her height.
 He drew an incredibly long, deep breath, his broad chest swelling immensely.
 A long, red tongue flitted quickly across his lips.

 Madeline looked up at Esaax with an expression of awe, struggling to breathe more calmly and to stop trembling so much.
 Bringing a smile to her face that seemed unusually hesitant to form, she reached for one of his massive hands.

 The spidery, blue fingers closed over Madeline’s own with an iron grip.
 It was all she could do not to yelp in pain.

 Esaax moved even closer and lowered his head, his face just inches from Madeline’s.
 His lips drew back, baring his jagged teeth.
 He began caressing her face with his muzzle, drawing short, panting breaths, taking in her scent.

 Madeline felt a wave of revulsion wash over her.
-This was not the experience with Esaax about which she’d fantasized so many times.
-He was starting to scare her, and not only by his behavior alone—the discomfort in her psychic centers that his mere presence seemed to cause was still growing and was strong and distinct enough now that she recognized its warning for what it was: He’s a dark-type now.
+This was not the experience with Esaax about which she’d fantasized so many times—he was starting to legitimately scare her.

 Nonetheless, she forced herself to look at him directly, trying as hard as she could to not appear as unsettled as she felt.
 She thought, or at least hoped, that perhaps if she could continue to treat him with affection, he would snap out of this disturbing phase and treat her more pleasantly.